 Islands are special places for biodiversity.
 Worldwide they hold a significant proportion of global biodiversity and a high proportion of threatened species.
-Islands form the home of large numbers of endemic species and provide breeding areas for many pelagic species.
+Islands are the home of large numbers of endemic species and provide breeding areas for many pelagic species.
 Their extensive coastlines, varied and unique habitats and isolation make them distinct from mainland sites and enhance their value to biodiversity.
 Islands are also vulnerable to a range of threats, in many cases more pronounced than for mainland areas.
 These include invasive alien species, habitat loss, over-exploitation of their resources, climate change and pollution.
 Together, these unique features and threats make islands particularly vulnerable, island species form the majority of extinctions in the last century and this trend is continuing.
-Nevertheless, given their conservation risks, smaller land areas, and high levels of endemic richness, islands offer particularly high returns for species conservation efforts and therefore warrant a high priority in global biodiversity conservation in this century.
+Nevertheless, given their high conservation risks, smaller land areas, and high levels of endemic richness, islands offer particularly high returns for species conservation efforts and therefore warrant a high priority in global biodiversity conservation in this century.
 (Kier et al 2009)

-Even though islands only make up around 5% of world land area, 15% of all mammal, bird and amphibian species are island endemics.
+Even though islands only make up around 5% of the world's land area, 15% of all mammal, bird and amphibian species are island endemics.
 Islands contain 20% of vascular plant diversity, 25% of priority ecosystems, 29% of terrestrial biodiversity hotspots, 33% of threatened mammals, birds and amphibians, 48% of endemic bird areas and 70% of coral reef hotspots.
-(Roberts, et al 2002, Birdlife, Conservation International 2006, Fonesca, Mittermeier and Mittermeier 2006).
-Clearly they contain biological resources far beyond that expected from their size.
-The rates of extinctions are similarly high for islands worldwide, accounting for 35% of recent plant species losses, 45% for insects, 61% for mammals, 81% for birds and 95% of reptile extinctions.
-(Baillie, Stuart and Hilton-Taylor 2004, Sax and Gaines 2008).
+(Roberts et al 2002, Stattersfield 1998, Conservation International 2006, Fonesca, Mittermeier and Mittermeier 2006).
+Clearly they contain biological resources far beyond those expected from their size.
+The rates of extinctions are similarly high for islands worldwide, accounting for 35% of recent plant species losses, 45% of insects, 61% of mammals, 81% of birds and 95% of reptile extinctions (Baillie, Stuart and Hilton-Taylor 2004, Sax and Gaines 2008).

-Islands are recognised as needing especial attention if their biodiversity is to be conserved.
-The conservation and sustainable use of marine and terrestrial biodiversity in and around European islands is recognised within the Bern Convention and in a wide array of national and international instruments, policies and initiatives, most notably the Convention on Biological Diversity with its Programme of Work on Island Biodiversity and the closely linked Global Island Partnership (GLISPA).
+Islands are recognised as needing special attention if their biodiversity is to be conserved.
+The conservation and sustainable use of marine and terrestrial biodiversity in and around European islands is recognised within the Bern Convention and in a wide array of national and international instruments, policies and initiatives.
+Most important of these is the Convention on Biological Diversity Programme of Work on Island Biodiversity and the closely linked Global Island Partnership (GLISPA).